drshahizan/research-design/exercise/exercise1.md

     * Conduct a comprehensive literature review in your chosen area.
     * Identify relevant studies that address similar problems or use related methodologies.
     * Analyze existing literature to identify any limitations, unanswered questions, or areas for improvement.
+    * Explain how your research aims to address these gaps.
+Will you be proposing a novel approach, introducing a new dataset, or utilizing a different analytical technique?
-    * Explain how your research aims to address these gaps and contribute valuable knowledge to the field.
+    * Clearly articulate how your research will contribute valuable knowledge to the field and differentiate itself from existing work.

 By completing these exercises, you'll gain a deeper understanding of your research topic, develop a clear research question and objectives, and articulate the significance of your work within the broader field.